Dre Campbell Farm

 10. Garlic Mustard

 Garlic mustard is an invasive herb, but one that packs a punch in nutritional goodness.
-It contains vitamins A and C and omega-3 fatty acids.
+It contains vitamins A and C, as well as omega-3 fatty acids.

 The mineral content also includes iron, calcium, manganese, selenium, and potassium.

-Moreover, because it is garlicky and spicy in flavor, you can use it in many dishes, including pesto and chimichurri.
+Moreover, because it is garlicky and spicy, you can use it in many dishes, including pesto and chimichurri.

 11. Sheep Sorrel

-Sheep sorrel contains oxalic acid that should be removed first before adding it to any dish.
+Sheep sorrel contains oxalic acid, which should be removed first before adding it to any dish.
 Blanching first and disposing of the water should remove a good amount of oxalic acid.

 The edgy, lemony taste of the young stalks cuts through fatty meats like pork or lamb.
-Moreover, the leaves are arrow-shaped, so they’re easily identified.
+Moreover, the leaves are arrow-shaped, making them easily identifiable.

 12. Thistles

 There are many species of this weed, and all of them are generally disliked by gardeners.
-However, all plants in the genus Cirsium and the genus Carduus are edible.
+However, all thistles in the genera Cirsium and Carduus are edible [3, 4].

 All parts are edible, and you can eat them raw, steamed, or boiled.
 The beautiful purple heads also make a colorful display.

-Among the wild edible plants in your yard, violet is becoming popular in vegan cooking.
+Among the wild edible plants in your yard, sweet violet (Viola odorata) is becoming popular in vegan cooking.

 Both the leaves and flowers are fit for consumption; however, do not eat the seeds and roots, as they are poisonous.

-Wild violets contain plenty of vitamin C and have a sugary flavor.
+Sweet violets are rich in vitamin C and have a sweet, sugary flavor.
 Use them to make teas, syrups, jams, or garnish salads.
 Look out for those blue, white, or purple flowers.

 14. Ramsons

 Ramsons, otherwise known as wild garlic, are also rich in vitamins A and C, calcium, and iron.
-Moreover, it is good for coughing and digestive problems.
+Moreover, they are good for coughing and digestive problems.

 15. Wild Amaranths

 All parts of wild amaranth (pigweed) are edible.
 These edible wild plants can be difficult to eradicate; however, you can put them to good use in the kitchen.
-Amaranth also goes by the name Callaloo Bush.
+Amaranth is also known as callaloo bush.

 The young leaves are fine to eat raw in salads, and the older leaves can be steamed or used in a stir-fry.
-Moreover, all members of the genus Amaranthus can be eaten [4].
+Moreover, all members of the genus Amaranthus are edible [4].

 Purchase red amaranth seeds online.